nephi-dev/nephi-dev/README.md

 # Hello World! 👋

-I work as a Python Developer, but with other tecnologies as well, like Js for React and React Native.
+I work as a Python Developer, but with other tecnologies as well, like React and React Native for Js.

 ## Tech Stack :hammer_and_wrench:
 <img height=64 width=64 src='https://upload.wikimedia.org/wikipedia/commons/c/c3/Python-logo-notext.svg' alt='Something are wrong'></img>